 Whip up comfort in a bowl with a family favorite recipe for Chicken Wild Rice Soup that’s loaded with veggies and garlic.

-It doesn’t get much more comforting than a big ol’ bowl of healthy chicken soup.
+It doesn’t get much more comforting than a big ol’ bowl of healthy chicken wild rice soup.
 This recipe goes back to the basics for a flavor-packed combination of veggies, garlic, wild rice and tender chicken.

 I love topping off this soup with freshly grated Parmesan cheese.
 It lends subtle saltiness and melts into the hot soup, leading to cheesy rice and veggies in every single bite.
 Pop in a few springs of fresh thyme and comfort food has never tasted or looked better!